zemen12/blender-mcp/README.md

 - **Commands** are sent as JSON objects with a `type` and optional `params`
 - **Responses** are JSON objects with a `status` and `result` or `message`

-### Security Considerations
+## Limitations & Security Considerations

-The `execute_blender_code` tool allows running arbitrary Python code in Blender, which can be powerful but potentially dangerous.
+- The `execute_blender_code` tool allows running arbitrary Python code in Blender, which can be powerful but potentially dangerous.
 Use with caution in production environments.
 ALWAYS save your work before using it.

-## Limitations

-- The connection is local only (localhost)
-- Large data transfers may cause timeouts
 - Complex operations might need to be broken down into smaller steps

 ## Contributing